1,500 Hours: Haircuts, Pilots, and Regulatory Capture

 Commentary

-I don’t like to brag, but I got a decent haircut last week from a competent barber.
-Not bad eh?
-That very same week I was also landed safely in a $375 million jetliner by a competent pilot.
-From a basic common-sense standpoint, the two services could hardly be more different, but from a regulatory and licensing standpoint they are oddly, ridiculously similar.
+I don’t like to brag, but I recently got a decent haircut from a competent barber.
+Not bad, eh?
+That very same week, I was also landed safely in a $375 million jetliner by a competent pilot.
+From a basic common-sense standpoint, the two services could hardly be more different, but from a regulatory and licensing standpoint, they are oddly, ridiculously similar.

-The minimum number of pilot-in-command (PIC) hours required to gain a commercial pilot rating as an Airline Transport Pilot is 1,500 hours—this includes things like cross-country flight hours, night flying, instrument ratings, multi-engine time and so forth.
+The minimum number of pilot-in-command hours required to gain a commercial pilot rating as an Airline Transport Pilot is 1,500 hours—this includes things such as cross-country flight hours, night flying, instrument ratings, multiengine time, and so forth.
 This all seems sensible enough—most of us would hardly object if the people entrusted with our lives had some minimum qualifications.

 Curiously enough, however, the other profession that requires 1,500 hours of rigorous training time is hairdresser.
 And no, I am not making this up.

-The Institute for Justice has been highlighting the nation’s comically onerous license environment for years, pointing out that cosmetologists, for example, have to undergo approximately ten times the training time that Emergency Medical Technicians must undertake.
-They point out that, “given that there is no reason to believe EMTs are underregulated, this suggests these other occupations are overregulated.”
+The Institute for Justice has been highlighting the nation’s comically onerous license environment for years, pointing out that cosmetologists, for example, have to undergo approximately 10 times the training time that emergency medical technicians must undertake.
+They point out that “given that there is no reason to believe EMTs are underregulated, this suggests these other occupations are overregulated.”
 Indeed.

 Schools and licensing programs, it turns out, are often the primary beneficiaries of this kind of market manipulation.
-“Z” Hair Academy, for instance, charges their students over $18,000 in tuition to earn certification through their training programs.
+“Z” Hair Academy, for instance, charges its students more than $18,000 in tuition to earn certification through its training programs.
 Never fear, they assure prospective students, there are “scholarships” and Federal Financial Aid packages available.
 According to the Institute for Justice, the average student takes out $7,793 in federal student loans, and since most Missouri cosmetologists make less than $24,000 a year, it would require another three years of semi-indentured servitude just to pay back the tuition loans.

-While it’s tempting to place the blame on the coiffure-industrial complex, it’s important to remember that they can only operate this way by the effective manipulation of state control.
-It is a perfect case study for the phenomenon of regulatory capture: regulatory agencies created to protect the interests of consumers work instead to safeguard the commercial interests of the industries they are expected to be regulating.
+While it’s tempting to place the blame on the coiffure-industrial complex, it’s important to remember that it can only operate this way by the effective manipulation of state control.
+It is a perfect case study for the phenomenon of regulatory capture: Regulatory agencies created to protect the interests of consumers work instead to safeguard the commercial interests of the industries they are expected to be regulating.

-Hairdressers are clearly not alone in this, and many a trade has circled its wagons against efforts to deregulate highly entrenched, disproportionally advantageous licensing schemes.
+Hairdressers are clearly not alone in this, and many a trade has circled its wagons against efforts to deregulate highly entrenched, disproportionately advantageous licensing schemes.
 In the end, however, these kinds of artificial barriers to the free market-directed flow of supplies and demands only tend to waste resources and diminish the public’s benefits.
-One thousand five hundred hours squandered in the repeated performance of a basic task like hair care doesn’t only waste the learner’s time, but also promotes a dependency mindseta perception that the state is best positioned to authorize entrepreneurial activities.
+One thousand five hundred hours squandered in the repeated performance of a basic task such as hair care doesn’t only waste the learner’s time, but also promotes a dependency mindset—a perception that the state is best positioned to authorize entrepreneurial activities.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.